acdh-oeaw/wisski2rdfproxy/README.md

                         'http://www.w3.org/2004/02/skos/core#'], ['r11',
                         'https://r11.eu/ns/spec/'], ['r11pros',
                         'https://r11.eu/ns/prosopography/']])
-  -i INDENT, --indent INDENT
-                        indentation to use for the python models (default: 4 spaces) -ee endpoint_id [exclude_field ...], --endpoint_exclude_fields endpoint_id [exclude_field ...]
+  -ee endpoint_id [exclude_field ...], --endpoint_exclude_fields endpoint_id [exclude_field ...]
-                        NOT IMPLEMENTED YET: a path id for which to generate an endpoint, followed by 0 or more field paths that should be excluded from the endpoint return value. any fields not in this list will be included by default.
+                        a path id for which to generate an endpoint, followed by 0 or more field paths that should be excluded from the endpoint return value. any fields not in this list will be included by default.
   -ei endpoint_id [include_field ...], --endpoint_include_fields endpoint_id [include_field ...]
-                        NOT IMPLEMENTED YET: a path id for which to generate an endpoint, followed by 1 or more field paths that should be included in the endpoint return value.
+                        a path id for which to generate an endpoint, followed by 1 or more field paths that should be included in the endpoint return value.
   -o OUTPUT_PREFIX, --output-prefix OUTPUT_PREFIX
                         file prefix for the python model and SPARQL query fields that will be generated for each endpoint (default: print both to stdout)
+  -i INDENT, --indent INDENT
+                        indentation to use for the python models (default: 4 spaces)

 field include/exclude syntax: